frelon/suse-elemental/docs/building-linux-image.md

 # Building a Linux Virtual Machine Image with Elemental

-This section provides an overview of how users wishing to build a Linux-only image can leverage the `elemental3-toolkit` command-line client to install an operating system on a target device.
+This section provides an overview of how users wishing to build a Linux image can leverage the `elemental3-toolkit` command-line client to install an operating system on a target device.

 ## Prerequisites